 Damian Rouson

-He co-authored the textbook Scientific Software Design: The Object-Oriented Way (Cambridge University Press, 2011) and has taught related university courses and tutorials on Fortran 2018 and agile software development.
-He is an alternate member of the Fortran standards committee.
-He has held academic staff and faculty positions at the City University of New York, the University of Maryland, the University of Cyprus, the University of Bergen, and Stanford University.
-He has held technical staff and leadership positions at the U.S. Naval Research Laboratory and Sandia National Laboratories.
-He received a 2003-'04 NASA Summer Faculty Fellowship and a 2020-'21 Department of Energy Better Scientific Software Fellowship.
-He has been a (co-)principal investigator on research grants and research software engineering contracts funded by the National Institute of Standards and Technology, the National Science Foundation, the Office of Naval Research, the U.S. Nuclear Regulatory Commission and the National Aeronautics and Space Administration.
+He co-authored the textbook Scientific Software Design: The Object-Oriented Way (Cambridge University Press, 2011) and has taught courses and tutorials on object-oriented design patterns, parallel programming, and agile software development.
+He is an alternate member of the Fortran standard committee.
+He has held staff and faculty positions at the City University of New York, the University of Maryland, the University of Cyprus, the University of Bergen, and Stanford University.
+He has held staff and management positions at the U.S. Naval Research Laboratory and Sandia National Laboratories.
+He received a 2003-'04 NASA Summer Faculty Fellowship and a 2020-'21 Better Scientific Software Fellowship.
+He has been a (co-)principal investigator on research and research software engineering projects funded by the Department of Energy Office of Science, the National Institute of Standards and Technology, the National Science Foundation, the Office of Naval Research, the U.S. Nuclear Regulatory Commission and the National Aeronautics and Space Administration.

 He founded Archaeologic Inc. and Sourcery Institute.
 He holds a B.S. from Howard University and a M.S. and Ph.D. from Stanford University, all in mechanical engineering.
 He is also a licensed Professional Engineer (P.E.) in the State of California.